 Like humans, animals have different personalities, so as a foster parent, you should understand that the experience is going to be different with each pet you foster.
 Sometimes, you’ll end up with incredibly affectionate and obedient foster pets.
 Other times, you’ll foster ones that are extremely energetic and difficult to tame.

 Before you take the leap into fostering, you need to be sure that whatever your foster pet’s personality ends up being, you’ll remain patient and forgiving as they go through the transformation process.

 4. You’re emotionally prepared.

 The most common reason why many are hesitant to foster is the fear of becoming too attached to a pet and not being able to let go.
 It’s completely understandable.
-You’re taking in an animal, caring for them, getting to know them, establishing a daily routine with them, and then giving them up.
+You’re taking in an animal, caring for them, getting to know them, establishing a daily routine, only for them to go home to a different family.